 50 000 square metres of photovoltaics

 While the future of the five commercial and logistics halls had already been defined and a wide range of companies will be located there in the future, it was not clear who a potential cooperation partner for the future of the space on the roofs of the halls might be.
 This period of uncertainty ended on 24 October 2022: on that day, Swiss Life Asset Managers found a suitable partner in Stadtwerke Wülfrath to conclude a long-term lease for the 50 000-square-metre roof area (around seven football pitches).
 “Having already let the entire building before its completion, we have now also found a strong tenant for our roof space, which further strengthens our forward-looking partnership with the city of Wülfrath.
-This shows once again the attractiveness of our sustainable development strategy, which is more important than ever,” says Ingo Steves, Managing Partner at Swiss Life Asset Managers Logistics GmbH.
+This shows once again the attractiveness of our sustainable development strategy, which is more important than ever,” says Ingo Steves, Managing Partner Logistics at Swiss Life Asset Managers.

 Heiko Schell, Managing Director of Stadtwerke Wülfrath, also emphasises: “We are very pleased and proud that we as a local company have been able to conclude a long-term rental agreement with Swiss Life Asset Managers for the roof space of the new logistics facility.”